-If the space is to be used by multiple people, there should be at least 1 bed available and social distancing of at least 2m should be maintained.
+If the space is to be used by multiple people, there should be at least 1 bed available and physical distancing of at least 2 m should be maintained.

-If the school enrolls male and female students in Cycle 2 and 3, gender segregated spaces should be provided in the form of two quarantine rooms, each with their own ensuite bathroom.
+If the school enrolls male and female students in Cycles 2 and 3, gender segregated spaces should be provided in the form of two quarantine rooms, each with their own ensuite bathroom.

 Essential supplies such as Personal Protective Equipment (PPE), including surgical masks, gloves, single-use long-sleeved aprons or gowns and face shields must be present in the quarantine room.
-N95 masks should be available for the school nurse when handling suspected COVID case.
+N95 masks should be available for the school nurse when handling suspected or confirmed COVID-19 cases.

-Cleaning supplies such as a hypochlorite-based surface disinfectant, rubber gloves and PPE for cleaning staff must be available in the quarantine room.
+Cleaning supplies such as an approved disinfectant, rubber gloves and PPE for cleaning staff must be available in the quarantine room.

 A trained medical professional must always be available in/near this quarantine room when a patient is admitted.

-The medical professional must always maintain a distance of 2m from the suspected COVID-19 patient.
-If this is not possible, the medical professional must wear PPE before approaching the suspected patient.
+The medical professional must always maintain a distance of 2 m from the suspected or confirmed COVID-19 patient.
+If this is not possible, the medical professional must wear PPE before approaching the patient.

 Schools are not allowed to manage or administer any medicines for symptomatic relief of COVID-19 symptoms without parental consent unless deemed lifesaving or essential.
 If a school carries medicines and/or equipment for dealing with medical emergencies, it must ensure consent of the student’s parent/guardian and administer any treatment only through a trained medical professional at their own risk.
 The administration of paracetamol is allowed if parents will take a while to arrive to reduce fever.
 If a student is short of breath, basic low flow oxygen can be administered until he/she is moved to hospital.

 Under no circumstance should schools try to manage any COVID-19 cases on their own.
-In case a patient’s condition deteriorates and emergency services is required, the medical professional must follow existing processes for dealing with emergencies.
+In case a patient’s condition deteriorates and emergency services are required, the medical professional must follow existing procedures for dealing with medical emergencies.

 The student with an onset of COVID-19 symptoms should be moved to the quarantine room and picked up by a guardian as soon as possible.
 In the case of a staff member, they should follow the medical professional’s recommendations.